How long have you worked for Herringswell Stables? Since April, 2009.

 What was your first racing-related job?
 I worked for Maryland Jockey Club track photographer Jim McCue for three years.
 Not only did I learn photography from a true master (and one of the finest men in horse racing), but my experience at the track opened so many doors for me.
 In fact that’s how I met Graham, Anita and Adrian – which led to great friendships and subsequently the most rewarding and enjoyable job I’ve ever had.

 What is your favorite racing memory?
 May 23, 2009 at Pimlico.
 My horse Casi Cielo (called Antley at home), whom I raised, won his first race in his third career start.
 He was trained at that time by Hamilton Smith, who had just told me a few days prior to that race that “they don’t write races long enough for this horse” and he wondered if Antley would ever actually win a race at all.
 There was a fairly large group of family and friends at the track that day, and the excitement as he came down the stretch on the lead was insane.
 Genuinely a dream come true.
-Most meaningful was that my Dad was there that day.
+Most meaningful was that my Dad, who passed away eight months later, was there that day.
 He had watched Antley grow up and had been with me every step of the way.